dayronsuazo/Dayron-Projects/README.md

 <a href="https://www.linkedin.com/in/dayronsuazo/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 # Intro
-I’m an IT Support Engineer with a strong passion in cyber security.
+I’m an IT Support Engineer with over 4 years of experience with a strong passion in cyber security.
 In this blog, I will be documenting my job related experiences and side projects to showcase my skills that are relevant to this field.

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.